 THE agricultural fair at Wood River was a grand success.
 HALL county has been redistricted under the Burns law.
 FREMONT'S hemp factory has started up on the season's crop.

 NEBRASKA farmers are learning that it pays to plow deep and plant early.
-ARRANGEMENTS are being made for a big irrigation meeting in Sidney in December.
+ARRANGEMENTS are being made for a big irrigation meeting in Sidney in

-En Ryrrson fell from a third story window in Lincoln, but was not seriously injured.
+ED RYERSON, fell from a third story window in Lincoln, but was not seriously injured.

-It cost a Thomas county farmer \$5 to recover a yellow dog stolen by a party of emigrants he had befriended.
+IT cost a Thomas county farmer \$5 to recover a yellow dog stolen by a party of emigrants he had befriended.

-THE beet harvest is now in progres in Dodge county, and is furnishing plenty of work to men and teams.
+THE beet harvest is now in progress in Dodge county, and is furnishing plenty of work to men and teams.
 THE Cedar county fair association is paying its premiums in full and will have a surplus to turn in on old debts.

-THERE is room for from five hundred to one thousand small herds of cattle on the divides north and south of Sid-Five hundred acres of beets were grown near Wayne this year.
-Next year one thousand acres will be culti-5THE beet fields in Wayne county are yielding from fourteen to twenty tons per acre, the lowest netting the farm-ers about \$36 per acre.
+THERE is room for from five hundred to one thousand small herds of cattle on the divides north and south of Sid-

+FIVE hundred acres of beets were grown near Wayne this year.
+Next year one thousand acres will be cultivated.

+5THE beet fields in Wayne county are vielding from fourteen to twenty tons per acre, the lowest netting the farmers about \$36 per acre.

-Two Ainsworth boys, Edward and Frank Kiser, aged respectively 13 and 11, were trotted off to the reform school as incorrigibles.
-THE corner stone of the Methodist church at Palisade was put in place last Saturday, Rev. D. W. C. Hunting-ton of Lincoln officiating.
+Two AINSWORTH boys, Edward and Frank Kiser, aged respectively 13 and 11, were trotted off to the reform school as incorrigibles.

-A LOCAL branch of the Nebraska Central Building and Loan association of Lincoln, has been organized at Raven-na and several hundred sales found ready purchasers.
+THE corner stone of the Methodist church at Palisade was put in place last Saturday, Rev. D. W. C. Huntington of Lincoln officiating.
+A LOCAL branch of the Nebraska Central Building and Loan association of Lincoln, has been organized at Ravenna and several hundred sales found ready purchasers.
 THE Plainview house was closed under a chattel mortgage given by the proprietor to the bank of Plainview.
 A settlement may be agreed upon to enable the house to remain open.

-On the 13th inst the Methodists of Oakland will begin a series of revival meetings.
+On the 13th inst. the Methodists of Oakland will begin a series of revival meetings.
 Evangelist D. W. McGregor will do the preaching and I. N. Mc-Hose will have charge of the music.

 ED SMITH, an employe of the B. & M. at Plattsmouth, saw an advertisement in an eastern paper and responded.
-As a result the bride came from Altoona, Pa. to that city, and they were married last week.
+As a result the bride came from Altoona, Pa., to that city, and they were mar-

 WILLIAM SWANSON was arrested at Syracuse for stealing horse blankets from horses standing in the street.
 He pleaded guilty and was punished.
-Other property found with him is held for identification.
+Other property found with him is held

-THE preliminary hearing of Alonzo Moore, charged with being criminally intimate with the 15-year-old daughter of Fred W. Patterson of Rock Bluff, was held at Plattsmouth, and the pris-oner bound over without bail.
+THE preliminary hearing of Alonzo Moore, charged with being criminally of the set selected by the Reading intimate with the 15-year-old daughter | Circle board for the pupils, as the needs of Fred W. Patterson of Rock Bluff, was held at Plattsmouth, and the prisoner bound over without bail.

-A MOVE is on foot in Weeping Water by which a stock company is being or-ganized to sink an artesian well to supply a lake to be used for various pur-poses, including the city's ice supply.
+A MOVE is on foot in Weeping Water by which a stock company is being organized to sink an artesian well to supply a lake to be used for various purposes, including the city's ice supply.
 The leading capitalists of that town are interested.

 DAVID EATON of Otoe county met with an accident.
-He was engaged in 'topping" cane, when a mis-stroke caused the keen edge of the knife to strike his left arm near the wrist, severing the artery and tendons and making a very ugly wound.
+He was engaged in "topping" cane, when a mis-stroke caused the keen edge of the knife to strike his left arm near the wrist, severing the artery and tendons and making a very ugly wound.
 CHARLES MINNEY of Ohiowa is much worried about the whereabouts of his son Arthur, who recently left home.
 The old gentleman says he has no desire to compel the boy to stay with him, but is only anxious to know if he has procured employment.